Payvo-ai/payvo-middleware/README.md

 ## 📄 License

-This project is proprietary software owned by Payvo-ai.
+This project is proprietary software owned by Payvo AI.

-## 🆘 Support

-For support and questions, please contact the development team or create an issue in the repository.

----

-**Built with ❤️ by the Payvo Team**